More and More People are Getting Back to Gardening

 But What if You Don’t Have a Large Plot of Land for a Garden?

 As most of you know, I used to live in the Midwest, out in the countryside where I could have a huge garden.
-But today I live in San Diego, in the city.
+But today I live in the city.
 Gone are my days of cultivating a mega garden.
 But, along with thousands of others, I’ve discovered Container Gardens.
 And you can too!
 An apartment balcony or small patio area can yield more than you might imagine if you use the right combination of containers.

 Everyone will have a different set of circumstances, but by sharing mine I hope I can give you some ideas for your own situation.

 Yes – There is a Learning Curve.
 But Practice Makes Perfect!

 I’m going to be honest here.
 This is my first foray into serious container gardening.
 This is going to be far different then planning and maintaining my huge gardens in the past.
 I’m sure I’ll have some challenges, failures and lessons to learn as I go along.
 But hey, I have to start somewhere or I’ll never learn how to do this.
 So I thought I’d share my experiences here with you as I go along.
 Maybe I can help you get an easier start and skip some of my mistakes along the way.

 There are so many different ways to go when choosing containers.
 You can pick pretty decorated ceramic pottery, plastic faux pottery pots, or simple clay pots.
 Make sure you research and understand the positive and negative factors for each type of pot you choose.
 Make sure each has drainage holes or a way to add them.
 Understanding how to water the plants in each type of container is key!